version 1.0.0, 2014-07-09 : Initial version

 2. Configure vsftpd

-Edit youd vsftpd configuration file (/etc/vsftpd/vsftpd.conf
+Edit youd vsftpd configuration file (/etc/vsftpd/vsftpd.conf) and ensure the

 following lines are uncommented and with these values: